 You can NOT work or even do unpaid volunteering (unless it is for purely humanitarian reasons) until you have the EAD card in your hands and the start date on the card has arrived.

-I already submitted my OPT to USCIS and reported a graduation date of June 2020.
-Can I cancel my OPT application since I will be graduating in September 2020?
+I already submitted my OPT to USCIS and reported a graduation date of last quarter.
+Can I cancel my OPT application since I will be graduating this quarter instead?
 What are the consequences of doing that?

 - If you are a PhD student on TGR you may have a few options, please contact Bechtel immediately.

-If my OPT is not approved by June 15, 2020 (the start date I requested) and my EAD card is delayed, can I get an extension for my start date?
+If my OPT is not approved by the start date I requested and my EAD card is delayed, can I get an extension for my start date?

 No, but the EAD start date will reflect most likely the date that the OPT was approved.
-So, if the OPT was approved on July 15th, the EAD most likely will have a start date of July 15, 2020 and the end date will be July 14, 2021.
+So, if the OPT was approved on July 15th, the EAD most likely will have a start date of July 15th.

 What happens if I can't find a job once my OPT starts?